-- They come in pellet, drop and granule structure and are made of an assortment of substances.
+- They come in pellet, drop, and granule structures and are made of an assortment of substances.

-- Most types, as indicated by makers, can be flushed or composted (even though this is not a good idea duet to the danger of spreading parasites and maladies).
+- Most types, as indicated by makers, can be flushed or composted (even though this is not a good idea due to the danger of spreading parasites and maladies).

-- Those that are ground into chips and granules are delicate and light in surface than conventional mud litter.
-These interests to felines have a tendency to cause tracking.
+- Those that are ground into chips and granules are more delicate and light on the surface than conventional mud litter.
+This interests in felines tend to cause tracking.

 Got time?
 Here’s an in-depth breakdown of the best natural clumping cat litter.